ideal-postcodes/core-interface/README.md

 #### Custom Actions

-Some endpoints are defined as custom actions.
-E.g. `/keys/:key/usage`.
+Some endpoints are defined as custom actions, e.g. `/keys/:key/usage`.
 These can be invoked using the name of the custom action.

 E.g. for [key usage data extraction](https://ideal-postcodes.co.uk/documentation/keys#usage)